-Maple Pecan Butter is so good it’s like a keto dessert!
+Maple Pecan Butter (keto butter) is so good it’s like a keto dessert!
 This amazingly yummy “dessert butter” can be eaten on keto bread, keto muffins, keto veggies, keto pancakes, and so much more.

 This post contains affiliate links, which means I’ll make a small commission if you purchase through one of my links.
 Thank you for your support!

 One of the most frequent things I hear on my Keto Living Facebook Group is “I can’t get in enough fat without bumping up the rest of my macros!
 What do I eat?!”

 I always recommend MCT oil followed by fat bombs.
 But after I post this recipe, it’s going to be: “MCT oil, fat bombs, and this amazing Maple Pecan Butter!”
 Because #1 this stuff is SO GOOD and #2 it is so versatile!
 I’ll give you some ideas later in this post, but I can tell you this stuff is good on just about anything.
 (I almost typed “except broccoli,” but I’m actually pretty sure it would be great on broccoli!)